 When you first strip the cannabis plant material for cannabinoids you end up with a raw or crude extract that is full-spectrum in nature, This means it has lipids, fats, and terpenes.
 However, there is a process that can further refine this as well.
 It is called distillation.

-Pure distillate has virtually no taste of its own and is flavorless and acts as the base for products like edibles and topicals.
+The pure distillate has virtually no taste of its own and is flavorless and acts as the base for products like edibles and topicals.

-This is a collection of refined resin glands that are separated from the cannabis flower mechanically using fine mesh screens.
+Dry Sift is a collection of refined resin glands that are separated from the cannabis flower mechanically using fine mesh screens.
 It is basically like kief, just a little more refined.

 Also called bubble hash this is created by agitating cannabis buds in ice water, which is then further filtered via fine screen bags.
 This process is also called washing as hash makers use a specially designed washing machine to agitate the plant material.
 It is only after this process is complete that the resin is filtered through an entire series of screen bags.

 You might still think – why should you bother with cannabis concentrates when flowers might provide you with a similar experience.
 Well, flowers might be a good enough option for you but if you are looking for an efficient, clean way to get the required medication then concentrates are what you are looking for.
-Each of the above-given concentrate serves a different purpose and customer type.
+Each of the above-given concentrates serves a different purpose and customer type.
 So, do complete your research before you walk into a dispensary.